Drakensberge/dsa2018-Pinception/README.md

 This is really version 0.
 It's just the barebones to get started.
 There are a LOT of things that can be done to improve this shaky first attempt:

 * Transfer learning: retrain the network on the classes you care about
-* Pre-process images: the camera is super wide angle, this biases the prediction toward scenes rather thna particualr objects.
+* Pre-process images: the camera is super wide angle, this biases the prediction toward scenes rather than particular objects.
 Just crop out the middle of the image
 * Two motion sensors: fewer false positives by only predicting when both trigger
 * Better models (like YOLO for example)
 * Remove dependency on OpenCV and MXNet - both are a total pain to install on a Pi.